 Many people enjoy strolling through downtown Ely which houses a few local shops as well as many restaurants that locals enjoy.
 A favorite is The Chocolate Moose, which serves guests seasonally with choices including burgers, entrees, and breakfast.

-Although Ely is quite a bit further away, it can still act as a great day trip from the Twin Cities, and really gives you that ‘Up North’ feel.
+Although Ely is quite a bit further away, it can still act as a great day trip from Minneapolis, and really gives you that ‘Up North’ feel.

 Distance from Minneapolis: 4 hours/240 miles

 Bayfield is one of the most beautiful places in Wisconsin and is the gateway to the beautiful Apostle Islands National Lakeshore.

 If you don’t mind getting up a bit earlier than normal and having a long day of driving, then this trip is going to be perfect for a day trip from Minneapolis.
 You’ll actually do some exploring in other parts of the peninsula, rather than just Bayfield.

 Once you get to Bayfield, head straight for Meyers Beach, which has one of the best hiking trails that’s onshore without getting on a kayak and heading to the island.
 If you have more time, you can rent a sea kayak and actually head to the islands.
 But this is tough with just one day.

 The hiking trail at Meyers Beach leads you to some sea caves along the shore of Lake Superior, which are absolutely beautiful.
 The hike is best done in the summer, to avoid having to hike on slippery ice and snow.

 You can also visit during the winter and visit the ice caves, but they’re only open on very select days when the ice is just right.

 The beauty that you’ll experience during a visit to Bayfield surely makes the long drive to reach it so worth it!